solidi/writing/35-what-is-a-staff-engineer-anyway.md

 - Self-authorize their activities to improve systems
 - Steer the business away from disastrous decisions
 - Monitor the #developer experience
-- Have an extraordinary impact and influence
+- Have extraordinary impact and influence

 Thanks to Hazem Saleh, Dan Leonardis, and Danielle Arcuri